 CTSOs prepare students for individual and group leadership responsibilities and enhance career and technical education in Utah through the co-curricular network of programs, business and community partnerships, and leadership experiences at the school, state, and national level.
-During the 2022-2023 school year, 22,031 students are members of CSTOs including DECA, Educators Rising, FBLA, FCCLA, FFA, HOSA, SkillsUSA, and TSA.
+During the 2023-2024 school year, 34,500 students were members of CSTOs including DECA, Educators Rising, FBLA, FCCLA, FFA, HOSA, SkillsUSA, and TSA.